-- A. Grievance: A dispute alleging a violation, misapplication, or misinterpretation of this MOU, or applicable College policies, rules, regulations, or procedures. - B. Working Day: A day in which the main Administrative Offices of the College are open for regular business (Monday-Friday). - C. Grievable: Where the matter in dispute involves an alleged violation, interpretation, or application of the terms of this MOU, or applicable College policies, rules, regulations or procedures. - D. Arbitrable: Where the grievance that has been referred for arbitration was processed in accordance with the terms of the Grievance Procedure Article and is within the scope of the definition of a grievance.
+Grievance: A dispute alleging a violation, misapplication, or misinterpretation of this MOU, or applicable College policies, rules, regulations, or procedures.

+Working Day: A day in which the main Administrative Offices of the College are open for regular business (Monday-Friday).

+Grievable: Where the matter in dispute involves an alleged violation, interpretation, or application of the terms of this MOU, or applicable College policies, rules, regulations or procedures.